luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 1. **Signal**: Messages encrypted on your device, decrypted only on recipient's device
 2. **WhatsApp**: Similar encryption but collects metadata and is owned by Meta
 3. **iMessage**: Secure between Apple devices but backups may not be encrypted
-4. **SMS**: Messages transmitted in plain text, readable by carriers and potentially others
+4. **SMS**: Messages transmitted in plain text, readable by carriers and potentially others (as highlighted by the Atlantic article incident)
 5. **Facebook Messenger**: Messages stored on Facebook servers unless you use "Secret Conversations"

 ## Real-World Applications for Writers